 Instead of swimming forward, I panic and kick my fins as hard as I can, yanking myself free from Kai’s hold and pushing myself upward — higher, higher, into the water above.
 The bubbles embrace me in an airy cocoon, lifting me higher still.

 I keep swimming, propelling myself toward the surface with frantic energy, ignoring the sharp ache in my joints and the tightness in my chest, intent only on escape.

 The water grows warmer and brighter the higher I go, but the currents are stronger, and I feel them pulsing against me.
 Suddenly, my body bursts out of the water, and I gasp as air fills my lungs, driving out the water.
 I choke on it, spitting out water, and sucking in the nothingness.

 My eyes dart around, but the surface does not look anything like I imagined it.
-Muriel said the sky was the color of a blue tang, with a yellow sun the color of its tail to warm the air, but this sky is dark and cold, with large, gray menacing blobs floating above.
-Water falls from the sky in thousands of tiny drops that sting my skin, like the exact opposite of the curtain of bubbles my wedding guests had created.
+Muriel said the sky was the color of a blue tang fish, with a yellow sun the color of its tail to warm the air, but this sky is gray and cold, with large, dark, menacing blobs floating above.
+Water falls from the sky in thousands of tiny drops that sting my skin, the exact opposite of the curtain of bubbles my wedding guests had created.
 Suddenly, a jagged line of light flashes in the sky, and a loud sound rumbles around me.